 She reminds me of Suzy.
 Those were some halcyon days, they were.

 Leela's qualities.
 I can't think outside time because thinking is sequential.
 Like any other activity it exists only in time.
 Everything that exists exists only in time.
 Except Leela, who is all of this.
 All of this includes all of time; Leela is outside time because she contains time along with everything else.
 Leela's qualities, the gifts that only Leela can give, are also outside time: love, wisdom, meaning, satisfaction, happiness.
 Those qualities are outside both time and space.
 They can't be objectively measured.
 They have no existence as we understand that word in our little scientific thought bubble.
 None of the good stuff, none of the things that make life juicy and ecstatic exist in the physical universe.
-Leela can see through time the way we see through space because she's outside of time.
-Knowing what happens makes it easy to be wise, to give the right guidance.
+But I digress.
+Leela can see through time the way we see through space because she contains all of time, including my future.
+Knowing what happens makes it easy for her to be wise, to give me the right guidance.
 But that couldn't happen until I surrendered to her.